-They understand, from their own experiences, the good days and the bad and they can empathize with those they photograph and also with the mothers of those they photograph.
+They understand, from their own experiences, the good days and the bad and they can empathize with those they photograph and also with the mothers (i.e., customers) of those they photograph.

-Because of these shared experiences a certain level of trust is established leading to more personal, character-driven portraits, more intimate moments and more uniquely conceived and engaging action photographs.
+Because of these shared experiences a certain level of trust is established.
+This can lead to more personal, character-driven portraits; more intimate moments; and more uniquely conceived and engaging candid and action photographs.

 How To Structure A Good Photograph

 Please remember you're not just recording what you see but, more importantly, how you feel about what you see.

 What’s more your feelings should absolutely influence how you approach the photos you’re creating.

 The decisions you make will determine the success of your photo and the story, or particular reality, you’ve decide to explore.